 You will find detailed instructions for enrollment on the enclosed Recommended Steps document.
-IDX representatives are available Monday through Friday from 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is May 8, 2021.
-Please do not discard this letter: you will need to reference the enrollment code at the top of this letter when calling or enrolling online.
-We have also included additional information in the Recommended Steps below with contact information for the three major credit bureaus and select government agencies.
+Also, you will need to reference the enrollment code at the top of this letter when calling or enrolling online, so please do not discard this letter.

-Please call 833-764-1663 or go to https://response.idx.us/enrollgrmg for assistance with any additional questions you may have about enrolling in IDX identity protection.
+Please call 1-800-939-4170 or go to https://app.idx.us/account-creation/protect for assistance or for any additional questions you may have.